cupid-ide/cupid/nuopcdocs/generic.rst

 *(Required, NUOPC Provided)*

 If the model's internal clock has not been set, set as a copy of the parent clock.
-Call the :ref:`setclock` specialization subroutine (if present).
+Call the :ref:`model_specialization_setclock` specialization subroutine (if present).
 Verify all import fields are connected and set error code if not.

-.. _init_export:
+.. _model_phase_initexport:

 Initialize export fields
 ^^^^^^^^^^^^^^^^^^^^^^^^
-**IPDv00p4, IPDv01p5, IPDv02p5, IPDv03p7, IPDv04p6**
+**IPDv00p4, IPDv01p5, IPDv02p5, IPDv03p7, IPDv04p7**

 *(Required, NUOPC Provided)*

-Call the :ref:`specialization_datainitialize` specialization method if it exists, which initializes all export fields.
+Call the :ref:`model_specialization_datainitialize` specialization method if it exists, which initializes all export fields.
 Set the timestamp in export fields to the internal clock's time.